projectmesa/mesa-frames/README.md

 - Transition to LazyFrames for optimization and GPU support
 - Auto-vectorize existing Mesa models via decorator
-- Increase possible Spaces (Network, Continous...)
+- Increase possible Spaces (Network, Continuous...)
 - Refine the API to align to Mesa

 ---